 - Claim multiple categories – Yelp has over 1,200 categories, ranging from the very general (e.g., restaurants, bars) to the highly specific (e.g., bobsledding).
-If you claim more categories, particular categories with fewer businesses, you are more likely to be found.
+You are more likely to be found if you claim more categories, particular categories with fewer businesses.

 - Include Keywords Related to Services Offered in Profile – Having keywords in your business description (ex: Bacon Avocado Cheeseburger) assures Yelp’s search algorithm that you provide the services you are listed under.
 This may seem redundant because you are already listed in the category, but keywords will help the searchability and visibility of your listing.

 - Respond to Reviewers – Not just the bad ones, but the good ones as well: the more engagement, the better.
 Engagement is a critical factor for your Yelp ranking and essential business practice.
 An active business that positively interacts with its customers provides a better user experience for Yelp users.
 Here is a guide to responding to positive and negative Yelp reviews.

 - Keep Content Fresh – This includes adding new photos, offers, and business profile content.
 Regarding photos, do not forget to label the image file properly and description as the search engine uses text queues to understand the image.

 - Ask for Check-Ins – Asking for reviews is a big no-no on Yelp.
 Asking for check-ins, however, is encouraged.
 You can offer check-in rewards to help enable customers to use the feature.
 This benefits you three-fold: you improve customer experience, increase engagement with your profile, and users are prompted to leave a review after checking in.
 If you leave with one thing from this tutorial, ask for check-ins.
 I have seen excellent results with this for our kid’s jiu-jitsu club in San Diego.
-Having a “Find Us on Yelp” sticker can help the customer open the conversation.
+In addition, having a “Find Us on Yelp” sticker can help the customer open the conversation.

 What Won’t Help You Rank on Yelp